Junior-idrice/cs50w/README.md

-this is letter 6 from cs50
+this is cs50w as from lecture 6 moving uploaded learning